jitaogithub/boat/README.md

 A fault-tolerant prediction serving system based on Clipper and Raft

 ## Introduction
+Prediction serving systems for machine learning like [Clipper](https://clipper.ai) simplifies the deployment of machine learning models.
+However, most of them, if not all, do not guarantee high availability.
+The entire pipeline fails when one of the models crashes in the middle.

-This project is named after the object category that contains both rafts and clippers.
+Boat leverages state machine replication (SMR) based on Raft to provide redundancy.
+Prediction requests are replicated so that when an instance of prediction serving system failes, the requests can be replayed so that the state of that instance can be restored.
+In this project, Clipper and a modified version of RaftOS is used.
+Boat is named after the object category that contains both rafts and clippers.

 ## Setup
 ### Prerequisites